ORB micropub, 28 Coniscliffe Rd, Darlington DL3, open Wed-Thurs 5pm-10pm; Fri 3pm-10.30pm; Sat 12pm-10.30pm; Sun 3pm-8pm, closed Mon-Tues.

 In the heart of the town centre is the Kings Head Hotel, 9-12 Priestgate, 01325 380222/Booking 0845 4566399, (near the Cornmill shopping centre).
 The three-star Victorian hotel is now owned by the Mercure chain and has been extensively refurbished and is competitively priced with comfortable rooms.
 Includes a bar and restaurant.
 Underground residents’ carpark.

-There is also a Premier Inn in the town centre as well as one at Morton Park off the A66/A67 junction heading towards Darlington.
-In the same area, off Yarm Road/Barrington Way is a recently-opened Travelodge – with a Toby Inn attached and plenty of parking.
+There is also a recently-opened Premier Inn in the town centre which is well appointed – a short walk to the main shopping area and part of the Feethams complex of restaurants.
+There is also one at Morton Park off the A66/A67 junction heading towards Darlington.
+In the same area, off Yarm Road/Barrington Way is a Travelodge – with a Toby Inn attached and plenty of parking.
 It’s also accessible by Nos 11 or 12 bus from outside the station heading out of town (£1.60, a five minute walk from the No 11 stop)